 - Express your feelings and needs, Except in the rare event that your husband happens to be psychic, don't expect mind-reading powers.
 If you want something, ask.
 If something is wrong, say so--but don't accuse your husband of things.
 Don't drop hints or figure he'll "come around".
 Communicate calmly, clearly and directly to discuss your needs and goals: including discussing familial considerations, about having children and how each member lives his or her faith and beliefs.
 Relationships work best when each partner calmly expresses their current emotions without harping on what he has done.
 Frequently, an "I feel attacked" or "I feel sad" is all it takes for him to step back and ask, "Why?"
 Then simply say, "When you slammed the door, I felt ignored."
 Let "I feel" be your guide.

-- working on your marriage, you will always be covered, even when one of you comes up a little short.
+- Don't expect the moon.
+He needs to keep trying, you need to keep trying, but neither of you is perfect.
+Unmet expectations tend to frustrate everyone.
+However, if you both keep working on your marriage, you will always be covered, even when one of you comes up a little short.
 If your expectations are truly too high or unrealistic, then set standards that are obtainable.
 For example, it is unfair to expect to be lavished with possessions and have the love of your life home for every meal.
 Should you want more together time, be prepared to have that desire fulfilled at some expense.

 - Pick your battles.
 Like many battles, you need not be the combatant, nor the only combatant.
 Many better tools are available: subtle manipulation of the site of battle, the timing, the physical presence of allies, secret or subtle negotiators, "physical" or other types of gifts (including tape or video-recordings).
 You have a wide choice before intervening directly, on a secret, solitary confrontation.